 Here’s the evidence in favor of marrying “out” and “performance” so they’re one word:

-- “Generally do not hyphenate when using a prefix with a word that starts with a consonant,” says The Associated Press Stylebook.
-Note: I’m using the 2007 version of the AP Stylebook.
+- “Generally do not hyphenate when using a prefix with a word that starts with a consonant,” said The Associated Press Stylebook, when I originally researched this question some years ago.
+More recently, the online AP Stylebook says, “Follow Webster’s New World College Dictionary.”
+The dictionary includes “outperform” without a hyphen.

-- Words into Type agrees, saying “The modern tendency is to eliminate the hyphen between a prefix and a root unless the root is a proper noun or adjective, such as un-American.”
+- Words into Type says, “The modern tendency is to eliminate the hyphen between a prefix and a root unless the root is a proper noun or adjective, such as un-American.”

 The case for “out-performance” with a hyphen

-I mustered one piece of evidence in favor of hyphenating “out-performance.”
-Google yields more than 931 million search results for “out-performance” vs. only 1.01 million for “outperformance.”
-It’s strange that the first four results use the spelling “outperformance,”as you see in the screen shot on the left.
+I mustered one piece of evidence in favor of hyphenating “out-performance” when I originally researched this post.
+Google yielded more than 931 million search results for “out-performance” vs. only 1.01 million for “outperformance.”
+It’s strange that the first four results use the spelling “outperformance,” as you see in the screen shot on the left.

 Results of my spelling poll